Early everbearing variety. The best bet for areas where early fall frost is a concern.

-Early fall-bearing raspberry - harvest up to three weeks earlier than standard fall bearing varieties.
+Up to 3 weeks earlier to harvest than Heritage, the standard everbearing raspberry.
+Large, glossy, red berries with good flavor.
 Hardy, compact plants do best with high fertility.
+Everbearing or fall-bearing type plants.
+From Poland.
 Grows best in Zones 3-8.

 Latin Name: Rubus spp.